 5. Clean Their Teeth

 If there is a lot of plaque on your beagle’s teeth already then take them to the vet hygienist for a professional clean.
 You’ll immediately notice a difference in the smell of their breath.
+Alternatively, you can get a Dental Cleaning Kit for regular DIY maintenance at home.

 6. Prevent Anal Gland Fluids Building Up